What is Diabetes Canada’s position on driving?

-People with diabetes have the right to be assessed for a license to drive a motor vehicle on an individual basis in accordance with Canadian Diabetes Association guidelines for private and commercial driving.
+People with diabetes have the right to be assessed for a license to drive a motor vehicle on an individual basis in accordance with Diabetes Canada guidelines for private and commercial driving.

-Read the CDA's full position statement on driving and licensing, including background and rationale.
+Read the Diabetes Canada's full position statement on driving and licensing, including background and rationale.

-What are the Canadian Diabetes Association's recommendations for private or commercial drivers?
+What are Diabetes Canada's recommendations for private or commercial drivers?

-In October 2015, the Clinical and Scientific Section of the CDA published Diabetes and Driving: 2015 Canadian Diabetes Association Updated Recommendations for Private and Commercial Drivers.
+In October 2015, the Clinical and Scientific Section of the Diabetes Canada published Diabetes and Driving: 2015 Canadian Diabetes Association Updated Recommendations for Private and Commercial Drivers.

 I have been diagnosed with diabetes.
 Can I keep driving?